 The core research programme will address topics relating to optimisation of interface structures, morphologies and compositions to enhance performance, longevity and value.
 This will be acheived through collaborative working and networking between partners.
-The centre aims to identify synergies between the other EPSRC Centres of Advanced Materials for Energy Generation and Transmission at the Universities of Edinburgh, Centre for Advanced Materials for Renewable Energy Generation (CAMREG) , Cambridge, Centre for Advanced Materials for Integrated Energy Systems (CAM-IES) , Newcastle, North East Centre for Energy Materials (NECEM), University College London, Joint University-Industry Consortium for Energy (Materials) and Devices (JUICED) and Oxford, Materials Research Hub for Energy Conversion, Capture, and Storage, together with our University partners, industry and stakeholder groups.
+The centre aims to identify synergies between the other EPSRC Centres of Advanced Materials for Energy Generation and Transmission at the Universities of Edinburgh, Centre for Advanced Materials for Renewable Energy Generation (CAMREG) , Cambridge, Centre for Advanced Materials for Integrated Energy Systems (CAM-IES) , Newcastle, North East Centre for Energy Materials (NECEM), University College London, Joint University-Industry Consortium for Energy (Materials) and Devices (JUICED) and Oxford, Materials Research Hub for Energy Conversion, Capture, and Storage (M-RHEX), together with our University partners, industry and stakeholder groups.

 Global warming and the finite nature of fossil fuels conspire to present one of the greatest threats to humankind in the 21st century.
 If we are to maintain our technological society and leave a planet fit for our grandchildren, we must develop fundamentally different ways of generating, storing and transmitting energy.
 Not only is this a great challenge for Society, it also represents a tremendous opportunity for business.
 Meeting this challenge will require innovative new approaches and careful nurturing of the translation of this research to Industrial Development.
 Energy Materials research is the key enabler for these new technologies.